Rania-Mzid/P2VRT/README.md

 ### Location of the files to be downloaded

-The "PatternName_transToConsistency", "PatternName_transToAnalysisToolName" and "PatternName_transToPosix" files will be found in a folder named "trans_models" under his/her new project folder.
+The "PatternName_transToConsistency", "PatternName_transToAnalysisToolName", "PatternName_transToPU" and "PatternName_transToPosix" files will be found in a folder named "trans_models" under his/her new project folder.